St. Louis has a rich history as a hub for audiology and the deaf community, with many leaders in the field studying, researching, and practicing here.

 - First deaf education master’s program (1936)

-- Among the first audiology training programs in the country (1947)
+- One of the first established audiology training programs in the country (1947)

 - Development of digital hearing-aid technology (early 1980s)